Admissions Process

 • Must be 16 years old by the time of enrollment to attend any of our programs, with the exception of pre-tech

-3. STEP-UP DAY: After review of applications, qualified applicants are invited to attend Step-Up Day at CTE which is held in March / April (check web calendar for date).
-This is an important next step to determine the appropriateness of the program for the applicant.
+4. STEP-UP DAY: After the admissions team reviews the applications, qualified applicants meeting the initial entry criteria (i.e., attendance, discipline, and credits) are invited to attend Step-Up Day at CTE.
+This is held in March / April and is an important next step to determine the appropriateness of the program for the applicant.

-4. DECISION: Admissions decisions will be made in April and forwarded to sending schools and sent to the applicant.
-Once the class size is reached and the program is full, additional qualified applicants will be placed in a waiting pool.
+5. DECISION: Admissions decisions will be made in March/April and forwarded to sending schools and sent to the applicant.
+Once the class size is reached and the program is full, additional qualified applicants will be placed on a waitlist.

 A student not accepted to CTE may re-apply the following year.
 These students will be advised as to how they can prepare for a future successful application.